rowanc1/scipy2024-article/article.md

 ### Single Source to Many Outputs

-Whether it's embedding interactive visualizations, crafting detailed figures with captions that are automatically numbered for reference, or integrating mathematical equations directly into the narrative, MyST Markdown transforms static texts into rich, dynamic narratives.
-These capabilities are complemented by an export system that supports export to PDF with professional article templates [@fig:export].
+These capabilities of cross-references, typography and embedding visualizations and data-frames are complemented by an single-source export system that supports professional article templates and JATS XML [@fig:export].
+This is referred to as single-source publishing [c.f. @10.1109/MITP.2003.1176491], however, many implementations in scientific publishing focus first on manual translation to XML (e.g. from Word or LaTeX), rather than on an author-facing implementation.

 :::{figure} ./images/myst-build.png
 :label: fig:export
-Export to PDF using LaTeX or Typst is supported for hundreds of different journal templates in addition to Microsoft Word or JATS XML, which is used in scientific publishing.
+Export to PDF using LaTeX or Typst is supported for hundreds of different journal templates in addition to Microsoft Word or JATS XML, which is used throughout scientific publishing.
 :::

 With single-source publishing, we can rely on rich transformations of the source content that can create professional PDFs, interactive HTML, and structured metadata such as JATS XML, which is the current standard for scientific archiving and text-mining.

-intuitive cross-referencing system, enabling authors to build coherent and navigable documents that can guide readers through complex scientific narratives with ease.

 ## Publishing